Wrexham look to sign James on a short-term deal after midfield crisis emerges - TribalFootball.com

 Advertisement

-Now they are looking to make a bid for veteran free agent Matty James on a short-term deal.
+Now they are looking to make a bid for veteran free agent Matty James, formerly of Leicester, on a short-term deal.

 Per The Mail, they are seeking to bring in James to counter the loss of George Evans.